ulebuntupro/archlinux-grub-bootloader-fixed/README.md

 ___________________________________________
 please adjust from grub-customizer wich kernel still your default a booting
 ___________________________________________
-im just user lake you as using ai chat gpt
+im just user lake you as using ai chat gpt (lake asking about sda(carrent im used) sdb sdc sdx nume0xxx and more)
 ___________________________________________
+also ai chat gpt is your friends (lake asking about gpt(carrent im used) msdos-mbr mac btrfs luk lol and more)